 - .05 The group engagement partner should determine whether sufficient appropriate audit evidence can reasonably be expected to be obtained regarding the consolidation process and the financial information of the components on which to base the group audit opinion.
-For this purpose, the group engagement team should obtain an understanding of the group, its components, and their environments that is sufficient to identify components that are likely to be significant components (AU-C 600.14). - The group engagement partner should evaluate whether the group engagement team will be able to obtain sufficient appropriate audit evidence through the group engagement team's work or use of the work of component auditors (that is, through assuming responsibility for the work of component auditors or through making reference to the audit of a component auditor or report on internal control over financial reporting of a component auditor in the auditor's report) to act as the auditor of the group financial statements and report as such on the group financial statements (AU-C 600.15 and AU-C 940.78).
-Factors in determining whether the group engagement team can act as the auditor of the group financial statements include, the financial significance of the components for which the group engagement team is assuming responsibility and the extent to which the group financial statements' risks of material misstatement are included in those components (AU-C 600.A18). - .07 In some circumstances, the group engagement partner may conclude that it will not be possible, due to restrictions imposed by group management, for the group engagement team to obtain sufficient appropriate audit evidence through the group engagement team's work or use of component auditors' work, and the possible effect of this inability will result in a disclaimer of opinion on the group financial statements.
-In such circumstances, the auditor of the group financial statements should - for a new engagement, not accept the engagement, or, for a continuing engagement, withdraw from the engagement when withdrawal is possible under applicable law or regulation or - when the entity is required by law or regulation to have an audit, after having performed the audit of the group financial statements to the extent possible, disclaim an opinion on the group financial statements (AU-C 600.16).
+For this purpose, the group engagement team should obtain an understanding of the group, its components, and their environments that is sufficient to identify components that are likely to be significant components (AU-C 600A.14). - .06 The group engagement partner should evaluate whether the group engagement team will be able to obtain sufficient appropriate audit evidence through the group engagement team's work or use of the work of component auditors (that is, through assuming responsibility for the work of component auditors or through making reference to the audit of a component auditor or report on internal control over financial reporting of a component auditor in the auditor's report) to act as the auditor of the group financial statements and report as such on the group financial statements (AU-C 600A.15 and AU-C 940.78).
+Factors in determining whether the group engagement team can act as the auditor of the group financial statements include, the financial significance of the components for which the group engagement team is assuming responsibility and the extent to which the group financial statements' risks of material misstatement are included in those components (AU-C 600A.A18). - .07 In some circumstances, the group engagement partner may conclude that it will not be possible, due to restrictions imposed by group management, for the group engagement team to obtain sufficient appropriate audit evidence through the group engagement team's work or use of component auditors' work, and the possible effect of this inability will result in a disclaimer of opinion on the group financial statements.
+In such circumstances, the auditor of the group financial statements should refer to AU-C 600A.16.